-Growing up as part of a generation endlessly entertained by the big box (now flat rectangle) in the corner, I can’t help but hold a huge fondness for game shows.
+Growing up as part of a generation endlessly entertained by the big box (now flat rectangle) in the corner, I can’t help but hold a huge fondness for game shows (as well as travel insurance).
 To be honest, I have actually been trying to cut down recently on my television… But despite that, I still can’t give up on Pointless!

-Here, we look at some of the more peculiar TV game shows from around the world, starting with…
+Here, we look at some of the more unusual TV game shows from around the world, starting with…

 What better way to start than with an entry from the land of the rising sun the totally ridiculous game shows.
 I guess most of us were introduced to odd Asian television through programmes like Takeshi’s Castle, and odd though that was, it’s certainly no Find the Chair.

 A truly ground-breaking piece of television, up there with Breaking Bad and Planet Earth, this show focuses on the complex task of finding a chair.
 I will let on that actually the contestant is blindfolded (not so easy now!) and it also features the real selling point of this show – people falling over.

 People falling over will be funny forever, and if you’re anything like the waiting contestants in this show, a man falling over a chair might just be the best thing you’ve ever seen.

 United States | Man vs. Beast

 The United States are definitely no Japan when it comes to television but I think you could argue that they hold their own with this show.
 Man pitted against beast in a series of challenges – often athletics-inspired events (think the Olympics but if rhinos were allowed to compete).

 We’re talking 100m with a giraffe, pull-up competitions with orang-utans and wait for it… 44 midgets pulling along an aeroplane, in competition with a four tonne elephant enlisted with the same task to see who can drag their plane to the finish line the quickest.
 Need I say more?

 Spain | El gran juego de la oca (Great Game of the Grey Goose)